nubot-nudt/SGLC/README.md

 ## News:

-- [2024-11] We release the implementation code of SGLC, which we hope will be of assistance to your research.
+- [2024-11] We release the code of SGLC, which we hope will be of assistance to your research.

 - [2024-10] SGLC is accepted to RAL. :clap: